CIDgravity/cidg-docs/content/en/application/clients/create-client/index.md

 At the top of the page, you'll find the option to initiate the creation of a new client by simply clicking on `Create a new client`

-### 1. Select a pricing model
+### 1. Select a pricing model and storage acceptance logic

-The initial step in client creation necessitates the selection of the pricing model to be associated with them.
+The initial step in client creation necessitates the selection of the pricing model and a storage acceptance logic to be associated with them.

+{{< alert icon="warning" >}}
-In the absence of an explicitly chosen pricing model, the system will automatically apply the default pricing model.
+For both the pricing model and acceptance logic, in the absence of user-defined configurations, the system will automatically apply the default settings.

+Consequently, any modifications to the default settings will directly influence the behavior of proposals originating from these clients.
+{{< /alert >}}

 ### 2. Fill the identity information